 Yes.
 We’re really saying it.
 Failure is OK.
 In fact, it’s a healthy part of the process of becoming better.

 Here’s the reality about learning: People are at their best when they can fail within clearly identified safe spaces.
 In these instances, it’s OK to fail, and people can become comfortable with failure as a result.

 The pressure created by many managers who stomp out the idea of failure is the exact opposite of the environment that you want in a learning culture.
 It’s not about people failing to do their job.
 Instead, it’s about creating an environment that gives people a clear window of time or an environment where they can apply something, fail without being punished, and try again until they become more confident.
 This is the best way for your team to learn, retain, and implement new skills.

 Point Number Four: Start with Managers

 You may be surprised at how often organizations think that their initial investment of time, money, energy, and attention should be to train a team, and not the team manager.
 Teams can only learn with effective learning cultures in place, and learning cultures can only be proliferated through leadership that is fully bought in and well-versed in the appropriate training strategies.

 We’ve all heard the saying, “It starts at the top.”
-Whether you realize it or not, most team members look up to their managers as a guiding force or mentor, and follow their actions.
-Therefore, your team will benefit greatly and be able to thrive by having the support and guidance of fully equipped leader (you) who’s committed to cultivating a positive learning culture.
+Whether you realize it or not, most team members look up to their managers as a guiding force or mentor and follow their actions.
+Therefore, your team will benefit greatly and be able to thrive by having the support and guidance of a fully equipped leader (you) who are committed to cultivating a positive learning culture.

 As mentioned above, there are countless teachings in the book that you can help you learn how to progress with your team.
 Remember, the environment that you create for your sales team will have an impact on you and your team’s lasting success.
 With ongoing training and the opportunity to fail, your team will become more efficient and see better results.
 Click the link below to dive in and start working towards bettering yourself and your team, today!